 There’s another task graph that measures the duration of the tasks, which is helpful in seeing what is getting done on time and what is taking too long.
 Finally, there’s a cost bar chart to help you stay on budget.

 This Excel dashboard template can manage your work, but it’s a static document that must be updated manually.
-Project management software automates that process.
+Project tracking software automates that process.
 ProjectManager goes one step further by accumulating real-time data, crunching the numbers and displaying it.
 Get started with ProjectManager free today.

 2. Task Tracker Template